 China Lake Museum Foundation Lecture Series

-China Lake Museum Foundation Lecture Series is happy to sponsor several of our very talented Members in what they have done on the China Lake Base and what they have a passion for helping folks learn more about.
+China Lake Museum Foundation Lecture Series is pleased to sponsor several of our very talented Members and others for what they have done on the China Lake Base and what they have a passion in for helping folks learn more about.

 America’s Flying Cruisers

 Brian Siela Presents: Rigid Airships of the United States Navy